Core Program Application

 What happens if I get rejected?

 Apply again.
-The students who come back with more signal — a project they finished, a competition they tried, a course they pushed through — get in.
+The students who come back with more to show get in: a project they finished, a competition they tried, a course they pushed through.
 A rejection is calibration, not a ceiling.
 Keep building and reapply.

-Ready to apply?
-Head to the application page when recruiting is open.
-Stay on the interest list to be notified first.
+Ready to choose?
+Use the General Body application for the open layer, or the Core application for track-specific screening.
 Or reach out at bago2007@tamu.edu if you have a question that isn't answered here.